United Way is here for our communities, no matter what challenges lie ahead.

 PPE and Non-Medical Masks

 When face coverings were declared mandatory in indoor settings, United Way launched Facing Forward to provide personal protective equipment to vulnerable populations.
-More than 270,000 vulnerable people have already received masks through this initiative.
+More than 400,000 masks have been distributed to vulnerable people through this initiative.

 The Government of Canada partnered with United Way to deliver the Emergency Community Support Fund and New Horizons for Seniors Fund – together we invested in over 100 local programs to help the most vulnerable through COVID-19.